d-bl/MAE-gf/docs/counting.md

 2. If a stitch starts with a twist, we can apply this twist at the end of the previous stitches, with the same result.
 3. An incoming right twist is the same as an outgoing left twist for a net with only one stitch.
 4. <span class="stch">Cross only</span> is a valid stitch.
 However, a lacework with only crosses and no twists at all does not hold together. <span class="stch">Cross only</span> can only be used in combination with other stitches.
-5. Twist left followed by twist right is the same as twist right followed by twist left, this is the same as twist both pairs.
+5. Twist left followed by twist right is the same as twist right followed by twist left.
+This is the same as twist both pairs.
 Short: lr = rl = t.
 6. A twist left and right is treated as one action because the left and right sides are done in parallel by the lacemaker.
 7. Stitches with many actions can be viewed as varieties of plaits and tallies.
 8. Stitches can end with crosses or end with twists.